Tobrova Chapel: Furnishing

-A narrow icon table (shelf) with the front edge decorated by a gearwheel pattern is located in the rear wall inside Tobrova tsässon.
+A narrow icon table (shelf) with the front edge decorated by a gearwheel pattern is located in the rear wall inside Tobrova Chapel.
 The icon table has simple tin candlesticks on it, made for thin church candles.
 There are icons on the shelf as well as on the rear wall.
 The side walls of the building have tea towels hung on them.
-Three wooden candlesticks in the tsässon are also quite remarkable.
+Three wooden candlesticks in the chapel are also quite remarkable.
 There is a table with a tea-cloth on it in front of the icon shelf that has a basket with Easter eggs on it, as well as a vase with artificial flowers and small Seto and Estonian flags.

 Lore and historic information

 Festive Seto village parties (kirmas) were held in Tobrova during Easter (Sillaots 2001).
 Services were held in Tobrova on the first Easter Day at 10 or 13, with a sermon and a small water consecration (Sillaots 2004).